Welcome to Samaritan Health Services' Medical Library Gateway. Here you will find a wealth of information at your

 Your Library Card

 After many years serving Samaritan Health Services with electronic versions of textbooks, journals, and a point-of-care tool MDConsult/FirstConsult was "retired" at the end of 2014 by its vendor/publisher, Elsevier.
 The Libraries of Samaritan Health Services have been working with

-We will continue to offer AccessMedicine which contains upwards of 90 textbooks in full text.
+We continue to offer AccessMedicine which contains upwards of 90 textbooks in full text.
 Essential Evidence Plus continues to be a point-of-care alternative to FirstConsult with the Cochrane Systematic Reviews, Clinical Practice Guidelines, and Evidence-based Medicine as the cornerstone of this robust collection of databases.
 Please be patient as this major transition of

 Access to all resources is available when on the SHS Intranet and most available remotely when offsite.
 If interested, please email library staff and we'll get the process started.

 ABOG Reading List - General with Specialties for January, 2015 is Ready!

 The ABOG Reading List - General with Specialties for January, 2015 has been compiled and all articles procured for Obstetricians and Gynecologists who need to meet their Continuing Medical Education requirements.

 The articles are broken down by specialty area with many of the articles in their PDF format available directly by clicking on the link!
 If assistance is needed, contact one of our Librarians.